 If you are looking for Terraform Cloud Alternatives, we recommend reading Terraform Cloud vs. Atlantis comparison blog post.

-OpenTofu is an open-source alternative to Terraform, focusing on community-driven development and maintaining an open-source identity.
-It was created as a response to HashiCorp’s change to BSL, and it is developed under the Linux Foundation’s umbrella.
+OpenTofu is an open-source alternative to Terraform that focuses on community-driven development and maintaining an open-source identity.
+It was created as a response to HashiCorp’s change to BSL and is developed under the Linux Foundation’s umbrella.
 This involvement with the Linux Foundation demonstrates credibility and fosters a collaborative environment for continuous innovation and improvement in the field of IaC.

 License: MPL2.0 (open source)